sptankard/digitalsecuritycurriculum/pages/02.curriculum/04.secure-your-computer/chapter4.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">In this step, you will need to choose how much of your disk space you want to dedicate to this encrypted segment.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">In this step, you will need to choose how much of your disk space you want to dedicate to this encrypted segment.
 Make sure that you have that space available on your hard drive.
 Choose more space if you will be storing movies, video, audio, etc. You can dedicate less space if you are only encrypting text documents or photos. </span>
 		       </div>
 		     </div>